Permanent and Temporary Differences between Book Income and Taxable Income for Partnerships and Corporations

 Temporary differences also arise because, in financial accounting, income is not recognized until it is earned, whereas for taxes, income is recognized when it is received.
 So if a business receives $20,000 for an office rental from July 1, 2018 to June 30, 2019, then the business would record $10,000 of that income for 2018 and the remaining $10,000 for 2019.
 However, the business must include the entire $20,000 in its taxable income for 2018.
 Hence, taxable income would be $10,000 greater than book income in 2018.
-However, in 2019, the difference reverses, because book income will be $10,000 greater than taxable income since the taxes due on the $10,000 that was recorded for 2019 have already been paid.
+However, in 2019, the difference reverses, because book income will be $10,000 greater than taxable income since the taxes due on the $10,000 recorded for 2019 have already been paid.

 Accrued liabilities are one of the main reasons why book income and taxable income often differ.
 According to the rules of Generally Accepted Accounting Principles (GAAP), an expense must be recorded at the earliest time possible when the liability for the expense is incurred and when the dollar amount can be reasonably ascertained.
 However, for tax purposes, an expense is not deductible until the 3 requirements of what is known as the all-events test are satisfied:

 - the events that establish the liability must have occurred;